awave1/lecture-notes/grst205/final.md

       - Democracies replaced with oligarchies
       - No more than 12 ships
       - Long wall torn down
-      - Oligarchy installed 404 BCE, Democracy stored in 403 BCE
+      - Oligarchy installed 404 BCE, Democracy restored in 403 BCE
   - Battle of Aegostami (405 BCE), Long Walls

 #### Why Athenians Lost